-- STUDENT'S COUNCIL: Its purpose is to promote the best interests of the students by sharing with the Faculty the responsibilities of College government in all matters not strictly academic, and in accordance with the powers conferred by Father Rector. - TAU-GAMMA-SIGMA SOCIETY: Is confined to students in Sophomore or higher years.
-Its activities are chiefly social and recreational. - THE ENGINEERING SOCIETY: This society is open to all students in the Engineering Department.
+- the students by sharing with the Faculty the responsibilities of College government in all matters not strictly academic, and in accordance with the powers conferred by Father Rector. - GAMMA-SIGMA SOCIETY: Is confined to students in Sophomore or higher years.
+Its activities are chiefly social and recreational. - Engineering Department.
 Its functions correspond, in general, to those of the Tau-Gamma-Sigma Society.

 - THE DELTA-LAMBDA-KAPPA SOCIETY: Students in the Department of Commerce constitute the Delta-Lambda-Kappa Society.
 The general interests of the Students in Commerce and all the extra-curricular activities of the Department are controlled by the Executive of the Society. - THE PHI-PHI-SIGMA SOCIETY: Is an organization limited to Freshman Students. - DEBATING SOCIETY: The membership of this Society is made up of the students in all Departments.
 The meetings are held weekly and the debates are in the formal and Open Forum style.
-The activities of the Society include Society Debates, Inter-col, legiate Debates, participation in Provincial and other Conventions of the Maritime Colleges and Universities, Radio debatesetc., etc. - FRESHMAN DEBATING SOCIETY: Membership is open to all Freshmen Its activities are similar to those of the Senior Debating Society. - SAINT MARY'S ATHLETIC ASSOCIATION: The Athletic Association regulates the various efforts in the arena of sport during the year.
-All games are under the direction of the Executive of the Association, prizes are arranged and provided, College Letters and other awards are regulated. - THE CANADIAN OFFICERS' TRAINING CORPS: A contingent of the Canadian Officers' Training Corps was established in 1942, All students eighteen years of age and over must belong to this organization.
-This syllabus involves approximately twenty-five days of local training and fifteen days at Aldershot Camp at the end of the Academic year. - THE DRAMATIC SOCIETY AND GLEE CLUB: These organizations present several times a year various programmes under the direction of a a member of the Faculty. - THE GRADUATE SOCIETY: The Graduate Society is composed of all who have received degrees from Saint Mary's College.
-It possesses, under circumstances determined by the Act of Incorporation of the College, the right of appointing a member to the Senate of the College.
+The activities of the Society include Society Debates, Intercollegiate Debates, participation in Provincial and other Conventions of the Maritime Colleges and Universities, Radio debates, etc., etc. - FRESHMAN DEBATING SOCIETY: Membership is open to all Freshment Its activities are similar to those of the Senior Debating Society. - SAINT MARY'S ATHLETIC ASSOCIATION: The Athletic Association regulates the various efforts in the arena of sport during the year.
+All games are under the direction of the Executive of the Association, prizes are arranged and provided, College Letters and other awards are regulated. - THE CANADIAN OFFICERS' TRAINING CORPS: A contingent of the Canadian Officers' Training Corps was established in 1942.
+All students eighteen years of age and over must belong to this organization.
+This syllabus involves approximately twenty-five days of local training and fifteen days at Aldershot Camp at the end of the Academic year. - THE DRAMATIC SOCIETY AND GLEE CLUB: These organizations present several times a year various programmes under the direction of a a member of the Faculty. - THE GRADUATE SOCIETY: The Graduate Society is composed of all whe have received degrees from Saint Mary's College.
+It possesses under circumstances determined by the Act of Incorporation of the College, the right of appointing a member to the Senator of the College.
 The Society meets annually and at such other times as circumstances may suggest.

-THE ALUMNI SOCIETY: All former students of Saint Mary's College are eligible for membership in the Alumni Society.
+- ALUMNI SOCIETY: All former students of Saint Mary's College are eligible for membership in the Alumni Society.
 The Annual General Meeting of the Society is held in October on a day appointed by the Executive.
-The Society holds social and recreational functions during the year and presents annually a Gold Medal for scholastic competition in the College.
+The Society holds social and recreational functions during the year and presents annually a Gold Medal for scholastic competition in the College. - The Journal: A newspaper edited twice a month by the students. - Collegian: A pictorial review and record of the main events of the scholastic year under the direction and management of the students.